• Skip to content

 By the time your child reaches school, they might be starting to clean their own teeth.
 It’s still a good idea for you to either start or finish the cleaning process.
 Your child needs your supervision and help until they’re at least 8 years old.

-You can start to use waxed dental floss or an interdental brush to clean between your child’s teeth once a day.
+If your child’s teeth sit tightly against each other, you can start to use waxed dental floss to clean between your child’s teeth once a day.

 You can also encourage your child to rinse their mouth with water after lunch and snacks.
 This will help to wash away any leftover food.